 Bembridge Phone Box

 One thing that is distinctive about Bembridge is its phone box.
 Inside the phone box is the standard BT phone, but the phone box itself is unlike any other BT design.
 The reason for this is the fact that it is older than British Telecom itself is.
 The Bembridge phone box is a Post Office K.1 (Kiosk 1) phone box, and that was the first standardised design of phone boxes when they were built in 1921.
-The one in Bembridge is the only surviving one in the south of England, and has a very distinct shape, especially with its metal spike on the top.
+The one in Bembridge is the one of only four surviving K1 boxes8, and has a very distinct shape, especially with its metal spike on the top.

 And that, more or less, is the quiet village of Bembridge.